deepdoctection/deepdoctection/README.md

 pip install  "dataflow @ git+https://github.com/tensorpack/dataflow.git"
 ```

-Depending on which Deep Learning is available, use the following installation option:
+Depending on which Deep Learning library is available, use the following installation option:

 For Tensorflow, run